Seymour Island

 Seymour Island or Marambio Island, is an island in the chain of 16 major islands around the tip of the Graham Land on the Antarctic Peninsula.
 Graham Land is the closest part of Antarctica to South America.
 It lies within the section of the island chain that resides off the west side of the peninsula's northernmost tip.
 Within that section, it is separated from Snow Hill Island by Picnic Passage, and sits just east of the larger key, James Ross Island, and its smaller, neighboring island, Vega Island.

 Seymour Island is sometimes called Marambio Island or Seymour-Marambio Island, taking its resident Argentine base as its namesake (see section, Base Antárctica Marambio, below).

+Sailing directions

+The US Defense Mapping Agency's Sailing Directions for Antarctica (1976) describes Seymour Island as follows:

 Historic site

 A wooden plaque and rock cairn stand at Penguins Bay, on the southern coast of Seymour Island.
 The plaque was placed on 10 November 1903 by the crew of the Argentinian Corvette Uruguay on a mission to rescue the members of the Swedish expedition led by Otto Nordenskiöld.
-The inscription on the plaque, placed where the two parties met, reads:

-“10.XI.1903 Uruguay (Argentine Navy) in its journey to give assistance to the Swedish Antarctic expedition”.

 The cairn was erected in January 1990 by Argentina at the site of the plaque in commemoration of the same event.
 The site has been designated a Historic Site or Monument (HSM 60), following a proposal by Argentina to the Antarctic Treaty Consultative Meeting.
+The inscription on the plaque, placed where the two parties met, reads:

+"10.XI.1903 Uruguay (Argentine Navy) in its journey to give assistance to the Swedish Antarctic expedition".